Be a Fit Kid

 - ½ cup (small container) of yogurt

-You probably will want something other than milk or water once in a while, so it's OK to have 100% juice, too.
-But try to limit sugary drinks, like sodas, juice cocktails, and fruit punches.
+If you want something other than milk or water once in a while, it's OK to have 100% juice.
+But try to limit juice to no more than 1 serving (6 to 8 ounces) a day.
+Avoid sugary drinks, like sodas, juice cocktails, and fruit punches.
 They contain a lot of added sugar.
 Sugar just adds calories, not important nutrients.

 What does it feel like to be full?
 When you're eating, notice how your body feels and when your stomach feels comfortably full.
 Sometimes, people eat too much because they don't notice when they need to stop eating.
-Eating too much can make you feel uncomfortable and, over a period of time, can lead to unhealthy weight gain.
+Eating too much can make you feel uncomfortable and can lead to unhealthy weight gain.

 Speaking of parents, they can be a big help if you want to be a fit kid.
 For instance, they can stock the house with healthy foods and plan physical activities for the family.
 Tell your parents about these five steps you want to take and maybe you can teach them a thing or two.
 If you're a fit kid, why shouldn't you have a fit mom and a fit dad?